tomdaweiqq/drupal-gratis-theme/README.txt

 -- NOTES --

 This theme supports CSS3 / HTML5 and media queries.
-There is no support for IE8 and below so please do not file any issues in regard to this.
+There is no support for IE9 or below so please do not file any issues in regard to this.

 If you require specific customizations that you are not able to do on your own, I can offer paid support.
 Please email me: contact@highrockmedia.com